pyvista/pyvista/doc/user-guide/index.rst

 Here, we download the `Stanford dragon mesh
 <http://graphics.stanford.edu/data/3Dscanrep/>`_, color it according
-to height, and plot it using a web-viewer.
+to height and plot it using a web-viewer.
 This same example will run identically locally.

 .. jupyter-execute::